 - The actuarial factors which determine the cost of purchasing additional pension are subject to review.
-If the factors change and a member has an ongoing contract to purchase additional pension then both the employee and employer contributions change from the effective date of the new factors, unless the member elects to end the contract. - During any period of sickness or injury on reduced contractual pay, any pre-existing APC / SCAPC contracts remain payable (unless the member elects to end the contract).
-The payments need to be added to the EAPC CAC and, as appropriate, the RAPC CARC cumulative for that job.
-If the employee is in receipt of no pay the employee contributions to an APC / SCAPC are deemed to have been paid but the deemed contributions are not to be added into the EAPC CAC cumulative for that job, and the employer contributions to an APC / SCAPC should always be collected and added into the RAPC CARC cumulative for that job.

-During any period of relevant child related leave (ordinary maternity, paternity or adoption leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing APC / SCAPC contracts remain payable (unless the member elects to end the contract) and the payments need to be added to the EAPC CAC and, as appropriate, the RAPC CARC cumulative for that job.
+If the factors change and a member has an ongoing contract to purchase additional pension, then both the employee and employer contributions change from the effective date of the new factors, unless the member elects to end the contract. - During any period of sickness or injury on reduced contractual pay, any pre-existing APC / SCAPC / SCAPC contracts remain payable-(\unless the member elects to end the contract)-.
+The payments need to be added to the EAPC CACEAPC CAC and, as appropriate, the RAPC CARCRAPC CARC cumulative for that job.
+If the employee is in receipt of no pay the employee contributions to an APC / SCAPCAPC / SCAPC are deemed to have been paid, but the deemed contributions are not to be added into the EAPC CACEAPC CAC cumulative for that job, and.
+The employer contributions to an APC / SCAPCAPC / SCAPC should always be collected and added into the RAPC CARCRAPC CARC cumulative for that job. - During any period of relevant child related leave (ordinary maternity, paternity or adoption leave, paid parental bereavement leave or paid shared parental leave and paid additional maternity or adoption leave) any pre-existing APC / SCAPC / SCAPC contracts remain payable -{\\unless the member elects to end the contract} and.
+The payments need to be added to the EAPC CACEAPC CAC and, as appropriate, the RAPC CARCRAPC CARC cumulative for that job.

-If the employee is in receipt of no pay, the employer contributions to a SCAPC remain payable and should be added to the RAPC CARC cumulative for that job.
-The employee payments due to an APC or SCAPC which could not be collected roll over as a debt to be recovered from pay upon return to work (when they will be added into the EAPC CAC cumulative for that job) or, failing that, by direct payment by the individual to the LGPS administering authority / deduction from pension benefits when paid).
+If the employee is in receipt of no pay, the employer contributions to a SCAPCSCAPC remain payable and should be added to the RAPC CARCRAPC CARC cumulative for that job.
+The employee payments due to an APCAPC or SCAPCSCAPC which could not be collected roll over as a debt to be recovered from pay upon return to work (when they will be added into the EAPC CACEAPC CAC cumulative for that job) or, failing that, by direct payment by the individual to the LGPSLGPS administering authority / deduction from pension benefits when paid).

-During any other period of child related leave (ie during unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave) any pre-existing APC / SCAPC contracts remain payable (unless the member elects to end the contract).
-Although the employee is in receipt of no pay, the employer contributions to a SCAPC remain payable and should be added to the RAPC CARC cumulative for that job.
+During any other period of child related leave (ie during unpaid additional maternity, paternity or adoption leave, unpaid parental bereavement leave or unpaid shared parental leave) any pre-existing APC / SCAPC APC / SCAPC contracts remain payable (unless the member elects to end the contract).
+Although the employee is in receipt of no pay, the employer contributions to a SCAPCSCAPC remain payable and should be added to the RAPC CARCRAPC CARC cumulative for that job.

-The employee payments that were due to an APC or SCAPC which could not be collected roll over as a debt to be recovered from pay upon return to work (when they will be added in to the EAPC CAC cumulative for that job) or, failing that, by direct payment by the individual to the LGPS administering authority / deduction from pension benefits when paid).
+The employee payments that were due to an APCAPC or SCAPCSCAPC which could not be collected roll over as a debt to be recovered from pay upon return to work (when they will be added in to the EAPC CACEAPC CAC cumulative for that job) or, failing that, by direct payment by the individual to the LGPSLGPS administering authority / deduction from pension benefits when paid).

-During any period of absence due to a trade dispute or a period of unpaid unauthorised absence any pre-existing APC / SCAPC contracts remain payable (unless the member elects to end the contract).
-Although the employee is in receipt of no pay for the period of the trade dispute, the employer contributions to a SCAPC remain payable and should be added to the RAPC CARC cumulative for that job.
+During any period of absence due to a trade dispute or a period of unpaid unauthorised absence any pre-existing APC / SCAPC APC / SCAPC contracts remain payable (unless the member elects to end the contract).
+Although the employee is in receipt of no pay for the period of the trade dispute, the employer contributions to a SCAPC remain payable and should be added to the RAPC CARCRAPC CARC cumulative for that job.